resource-watch/slate/source/includes/api/_dashboard.md

 When updating the `application` field of a dashboard, a user cannot add values not associated with their user account.

+**The field `is-highlighted` can only be provided on edition by ADMIN users.** If you provide this field and the token does not match an ADMIN user, the request will fail with status code **403 Forbidden** and the message `You need to be an ADMIN to create/update the is_highlighted attribute of the dashboard.`

 ```shell
 curl -X PATCH https://api.resourcewatch.org/v1/dashboards/<id of the dashboard> \